Conference and Seminars

 The British Museum regularly hosts lectures, seminars and conferences, but National Programmes is sector facing, with a focus of working across the UK.

 The annual conference is designed to be a networking opportunity and a chance to inspire new partnership activity.
 We want to make sure that the conference is relevant and useful to the museum representatives that attend.

-In response to this the National Programmes team, with the generous support of the Vivmar Foundation, are hosting a free one day conference on Monday 13 April 2015 at the British Museum to explore the ‘Curator of the Future’.
+The British Museum's National Programmes team, with the generous support of the Vivmar Foundation, are hosting a free one-day conference exploring ‘Objectively Speaking – the value and practice of object-based teaching’ on Monday 04 April 2016, at the British Museum.